 #3 – Important & Urgent OKRs

-Once aligned OKRs and dependent OKRs are taken care of, you focus on independent OKRs for your department and prioritize those using the standard importance Vs. urgency matrix.
+Once aligned OKRs and dependent OKRs are taken care of, next, you focus on independent OKRs for your department and then prioritize those using the Importance Vs. Urgency Matrix.

-As you can see from the Action Prioritization Matrix above, your Objectives can fall in 4 quadrants and we’ll prioritize Objectives that need change or more Important & Urgent in the particular quadrant.
+As you can see from the Action Prioritization Matrix above, your objectives can fall into 4 different quadrants:

 #4 – Important, but not Urgent Objectives

 Next, prioritize important, but not urgent objectives.
 To understand what this type of OKR might look like, let’s look at an example scenario.

 Let’s say you know that you have to get a solid outbound marketing program going.
 But you still need to perfect your inbound marketing before focusing on outbound, because of resource constraints.
 Such a goal would fall under the “Important, but Not Urgent” category, because while this goal isn’t necessarily under a time constraint, and may not seem as urgent as your outbound program, not fulfilling it will have negative impacts on your business down the line.